lcorr8/rails-videolib/multiple-users-notes.md

 []      .top 10 hardest videos
-[x]      .when you have rated 0 videos with 5 stars [x]      .when you have rated some videos with 5 stars, to watch again
+[x]      .when you have rated 0 videos with 5 stars [x]      .when you have rated some videos with 5 stars, to watch again []    .sections page
+[]      .name all general and public videos, public videos for consistency [x]      .show public videos in 2 rows